rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 + In-App Messaging Dashboard Sign Up(page is coming soon.)

 ## <a name="changelog"></a> Changelog

+### 4.0.0 (in-progress)
+* SDKCF-3793: Added handling for concurrent access to persistent cache by having data synchronization.
+* SDKCF-3794: Fixed crash issue due to missing proguard configuration for events.
+* SDKCF-3820: Added disabling of SDK features when response received from backend is disabled config.
+* SDKCF-3651: Changed Config API call to /GET with query params.
+This allows the backend to filter requests if required.
+* SDKCF-3653: Added handling for Config and Ping API calls for "429 too many requests" response.
+The SDK will start exponential backoff (plus a random factor) retries to space out the requests to the backend when code 429 is received.
+* SDKCF-3655: Handled opt-out and max impression tracking logic solely on SDK.
+This change reduces the backend's load per request.
+* SDKCF-3664: Added support on roll-out percentage for computing if In-App Messaging is enabled.
+This allows the backend to gradually increase campaign distribution.
+* SDKCF-3715: Included subscription key in Config API request header to enable better filtering of requests.
+* SDKCF-3742: Fixed opt-out wording in JP and EN for consistency with iOS.

 ### 3.0.0 (2021-03-24)
 * SDKCF-3450: Update Fresco dependency to v2.4.0 to fix SoLoader issue.